 We review the following results on the \emph{weight spectral sequence}.

 \begin{thm} Let $\cX$ be a strictly semistable model over $\cO_K$ of a variety $X$.
 Then one can attach to $\cX$ a spectral sequence

 where $X_{\overline 0}^{(p)}$ are the disjoint unions of $(p+1)$-fold intersections of the irreducible components of $X_{\overline 0} := X_0 \otimes_k \overline{k}$.
 The spectral sequence is compatible with automorphisms of $\cX$.
 The spectral sequence degenerates at $E_2$. \end{thm} Under the assumption that $\cX$ is a scheme, the first assertion is proved by Rapoport--Zink \cite{Rapoport--Zink:monodromie}*{Satz 2.10} and also by Saito \cite{Saito:weightSS}*{Corollary 2.8}, and $E_2$-degeneration is proved by Nakayama \cite{Nakayama:degeneration}*{Proposition 1.9}.
 Compatibility with automorphisms follows from the proof of Saito.
-We \cite{Matsumoto:goodreductionK3}*{Proposition 2.3} proved them without this assumption.
+In \cite{Matsumoto:goodreductionK3}*{Proposition 2.3} we removed the assumption that $\cX$ is a scheme.

 The filtration induced by this spectral sequence is called the \emph{weight filtration} and denoted $W_n \Het^i(X_{\overline K}, \bQ_l)$.
 This filtration is independent of the choice of a proper strictly semistable model $\cX$ (use the argument in \cite{Ito:weight-monodromy-equal}*{Section 2.3}).
 We let $\gr^W_n := \gr^W_n \Het^i = W_n \Het^i / W_{n-1} \Het^i$.